RWTH-HPC/CMake-MPIhelper/README.md

 ## Copyright

-Copyright (c) 2015 RWTH Aachen University, Federal Republic of Germany.
+Copyright &copy; 2015-2017 RWTH Aachen University, Federal Republic of Germany.

 See the file [LICENSE](LICENSE) in the package base directory for details.